-Henderson A. Johnson Gymnasium (1950): named for an outstanding student-athlete at Fisk who later served as a coach and physical education instructor.
-Henderson Johnson Gymnasium was designed by the prominent African American architectural firm McKissack and McKissack to replace the Victorian gymnasium that had been rehabilitated into the Van Vechten Art Gallery.
+Henderson Α. Johnson Gymnasium (1950): named an outstanding studentathlete at Fisk who later served as a coach and physical education instructor.
+Henderson Johnson Gymnasium was designed by the prominent African American architectural firm McKissack and McKissack replace to Victorian gymnasium that had been rehabilitated into the Van Vechten Art Gallery.